Central Virginia Reckless Driving Lawyers Defending North Carolinians

 Speeding Can Turn Into A Misdemeanor Criminal Reckless Driving Offense

-Virginia code 46.2-862 is the most commonly enforced Virginia reckless driving law.
+speeding in excess of 80 miles per hour in Virginia is a misdemeanor criminal offense even for speeding 11 miles per hour over the speed limit Virginia code 46.2-862 is the most commonly enforced Virginia reckless driving law.
 This law criminalizes speed where the speed evidence is either 20 miles per hour above the posted speed limit or in excess of 85 miles per hour.
 Reckless driving in Virginia is a criminal misdemeanor offense.
 The speed limit on many Virginia interstates is 70 miles per hour.
 This means a North Carolina driver can be charged with criminal misdemeanor reckless driving if driving 16 mph over the 70 mph speed limit.

 North Carolina Drivers Need A Local Virginia Lawyer For All Traffic Violations

-The North Carolina DMV and automobile insurance companies are notified only when there is a conviction.
+North Carolina automobile insurance companies will significantly increase auto premiums for VA reckless driving convictitonsThe North Carolina DMV and automobile insurance companies are notified only when a conviction exists.
 No notification is made when the summons or ticket is issued.
 Every North Carolina driver who has been cited in Virginia for reckless driving or any traffic violation needs a Virginia Traffic Attorney.
-Most North Carolina residents want to protect their driving privileges, their driving records, and their automobile insurance policies.
+Most North Carolina residents want to protect their driving privileges, driving records, and auto insurance policy.

 North Carolina DMV Will Suspend Driving Privileges

-The North Carolina DMV has the authority to suspend a North Carolina drivers license if there is a conviction for certain speeding cases even if the conviction is from another state.
+The North Carolina DMV has the authority to suspend a North Carolina driver’s license if there is a conviction for certain speeding cases, even if the conviction is from another state.
 To avoid a suspension, the ticket must be contested.
 According to N.C.
 20-16, the North Carolina DMV has the authority to suspend driving privileges as follows:

-- 2 convictions of speeding over 55 mph within a 12 month period
+• 2 convictions of speeding over 55 mph within a 12-month period

-- 1 conviction of speeding over 55 mph and 1 conviction of reckless driving within a 12 month period
+• 1 conviction of speeding over 55 mph and 1 conviction of reckless driving within a 12 month period

-- a conviction for speeding over 75 mph where the maximum speed is less than 70 mph
+• a conviction for speeding over 75 mph where the maximum speed is less than 70 mph

-- a conviction for speeding in excess of 80 mph where the maximum speed is 70 mph
+• a conviction for speeding in excess of 80 mph where the maximum speed is 70 mph

 North Carolina Department of Insurance Safe Driver Incentive Plan

 The North Carolina Safe Driver Incentive Plan (SDIP) was created by state law to give drivers a financial incentive to practice safe driving habits.
-SDIP points are charged as follows for convictions and at-fault accidents occurring during the Experience Period (the three-year period preceding either the date an individual applies for coverage or the insurance company prepares to renew an existing policy).
-No SDIP points will be charged for Speeding 10 mph or less over the posted speed limit provided the violation did not occur in a school zone and there is not another moving traffic violation for the experience period.
+SDIP points are charged as follows for convictions and at-fault accidents occurring during the Experience Period (the three-year period preceding the date an individual applies for coverage or the insurance company prepares to renew an existing policy).
+No SDIP points will be charged for Speeding 10 mph or less over the posted speed limit provided the violation did not occur in a school zone, and there is not another moving traffic violation for the experience period.

 Let us review YOUR case.
 We can help!

-2017 | Updated 9/18/2020
+2017 | Updated 5/3/2023